Daichi Kamada handed Napoli the first defeat of their Serie A title defence on Saturday with the winning goal in Lazio's eventful 2-1 win in Naples.

 Defeat for Rudi Garcia's team allows AC Milan to stay alone at the top of Serie A thanks to their third straight win, 2-1 at struggling Roma on Friday night.

-Doubling satisfying for Lazio is that their impressive win at the home of last season's Scudetto winners also drops Roma into the relegation zone.
+Doubling satisfying for Lazio is that their impressive win at the home of last season's Scudetto winners also drops Roma into the bottom three.